Tom01098/Jelly/docs/basics.md

 ```

 ### Loop
-A loop is declared with the `loop` keyword, and is followed by an expression.
+A loop is declared with the `loop` keyword, and is followed by a condition.
-While the expression evaluates to a non-zero value, the loop body will execute over and over again.
+While the condition evaluates to true, the loop body will execute over and over again.

 ```
 loop x >> 100